liamw1/oxibooru/doc/API.md

 ## Versioning

-To prevent problems with concurrent resource modification, szurubooru implements optimistic locks using resource versions.
+To prevent problems with concurrent resource modification, oxibooru implements optimistic locks using resource versions.
 Each modifiable resource has its `version` returned to the client with `GET` requests.
 At the same time, each `PUT` and `DELETE` request sent by the client must present the same